janleenders/myhome/README.md

 - Relatively easy configurable for specific home situations in the netherlands (and probably also in Belgium)
 - Enphase and Fronius solar systems are supported.
 Other can be added on request.

-Release notes 1.1.3 (10-01-2023)
+Release notes 1.1.4 (running, xx-yy-2023)
 --------------------------------
-- Correct presentation of the graphs, depending on the chosen filter: granularity, scrolling back in time.
+- Restrictions to timing parameters to create 'clean cuts' of data intervals during the day. f.e. the summary data interval should be a divider of a days seconds.
-- Presenting the total usage figures for the chosen report period.
+- using the correct local datetime in sqlite queries.
-- Added some indexes to the database.
-Schema is described in 'schema.sql'.
+- Restrict the parameters in the parameterfile to the necessary ones.
+Fix the ones which should be equal within each installation, like the 'log' en 'db' path.

 Product backlog items
 ---------------------
 - Try to make it 'running out of the box'